 - Igniter or pilot light inspection to ensure their proper functioning.

 - Checking duct connections and air flow.
 We ensure peak performance by making sure the air is flowing properly through your system and throughout the house.

 - Additional safety and efficiency checks.
 The more efficient your furnace, the less energy you'll waste and the more money you’ll save on utility bills!
 We'll also check for carbon monoxide leaks that can be dangerous to your family.

 - Advice from a pro.
 Our comfort advisors will be glad to answer any questions you may have regarding your system—from its overall health to ways it can be improved.
 If you’re considering adding a humidifier or dehumidifier, air cleaning equipment, carbon monoxide detectors or total HVAC system upgrade, our experience is at your service.

-A well maintained furnace can last 15 to 20 years, so it’s worth the time to protect your investment.
-Contact ARS®/Rescue Rooter® at 1-800-277-9400 to learn more about our HVAC maintenance and repair services or to schedule an appointment.
-Ask about our duct cleaning, too!
+A well-maintained furnace can last longer, so it's worth the time to protect your investment.
+Contact ARS®/Rescue Rooter® at 1-800-277-9400 to learn more about our heating, cooling, plumbing, and electrical services or to schedule an appointment.